UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/tier2_storage/index.md

 !!! warning "No Controlled Data"
     This service is not intended for HIPAA or otherwise controlled data.
 Please see [Secure HPC](/resources/secure_hpc/overview/) for more information.

 Research Technologies in partnership with UITS has implemented an AWS rental storage solution.
 This AWS option is called Tier 2 which differs from Tier 1, the primary storage that is directly connected to the HPC clusters.
 Tier 1 is very fast, very expensive, and immediately available for active analyses.
-Tier 2 is intended for data not immediately undergoing active analyses and for backups (highly encouraged!).
-Researchers can use the software Globus to move data to Tier 2, and can also move data from other sources (called endpoints) like Google Drive.
+Tier 2 is intended for archival data not immediately undergoing active analyses and for backups (highly encouraged!).
+Researchers can use the software Globus to move data to Tier 2, and can also move data from other sources (called endpoints).
 The data in Tier 2 will not be mounted on HPC, and so Globus will be used to move it back to Tier 1 if needed.

 AWS storage is organized in "buckets."
 One S3 intelligent tiering bucket is supported per KFS account.
 A PI could sponsor multiple buckets by submitting separate requests each with a unique KFS number, and then provide permissions as they see fit.